 The first EU Action Plan for the Circular Economy was adopted in 2015.
 Many criteria from the EU Action Plan have been included in the requirements for EU GPP (version 2017), which is almost completely congruent with the FEMB sustainability standard for office and facility furniture.
 From the very start, this compatibility was one of the main reasons for developing the FEMB sustainability standard.
 Also in 2015, the decision was made to adopt updated requirements for EMAS.
 Both EMAS and the EU Ecolabel are referred to in connection with several criteria in the FEMB sustainability standard.

 In the LEVEL certification process, not only the product but also the facility or facilities that produced it, as well as the organisation of the facility itself, are all scored according to the sustainability criteria in the four impact areas Materials, Energy & Atmosphere, Human & Ecosystem Health, and Social Responsibility.
 For futher information see Certifying a product.

 The LEVEL certification programme has been created in order to provide an accredited and holistic means of evaluating and communicating the environmental and social impacts of furniture products in the built environment.
-From the very beginning, the goal was to create a system of sustainability certification that covers all the relevant aspects of sustainability: the products themselves, all of the facilities where the products and their components are manufactured and the organisational behaviour.
+From the very beginning, the goal was to create a system of sustainability certification in form of an ISO 14024 type I label that covers all relevant aspects of sustainability: the products themselves, all facilities where the products and their components are manufactured and the organisational behaviour.